olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 - Monthly transaction trends
 - Data quality and validation

+The project was designed around analytical requirements commonly found in card, payments, banking, and financial services environments.

+---

 ## Business Questions

+The analysis is designed to answer questions such as:

-- How many card transactions are processed each month?
+1. How many card transactions are processed each month?
-- What is the total transaction value?
+2. What is the total transaction value?
-- What percentage of transactions are successful?
+3. What percentage of transactions are successful?
-- Which regions generate the highest transaction value?
+4. Which regions generate the highest transaction value?
-- Which card types generate the most transaction activity?
+5. Which card types generate the most transaction activity?
-- Which transaction channels are most frequently used?
+6. Which transaction channels are most frequently used?
-- Which merchant categories generate the highest transaction value?
+7. Which merchant categories generate the highest transaction value?
-- What percentage of transactions are declined or reversed?
+8. What percentage of transactions are declined or reversed?
-- How does transaction activity change over time?
+9. How does transaction activity change over time?
-- Which transaction patterns require further investigation?
+10. Which transaction patterns require further investigation?
-- How many cards are active versus inactive?
+11. How many cards are active versus inactive?
-- Which regions have the strongest card activity?
+12. Which regions have the strongest card activity?
+13. Are there unusual transaction patterns or performance variances?
-- Which channels or merchant categories have higher decline rates?
+14. Which channels or merchant categories have higher decline rates?
-- Where are potential card activation opportunities?
+15. Where are there potential card activation opportunities?

+---

 ## Dataset